 The only “problem” I have is with the girl.
 She seems a bit younger on the cover than what she is in the book.
 This is me just being picky though.
 Overall it’s a wonderful cover that I think would get anyone to at least pick it up off the shelf.

-I think it was predictable because of the authors writing style.
+I think it was predictable because of Jane McGarry’s writing style.
 Jane McGarry wrote the story from Olivia’s point of view.
 Olivia speaks rather simply, and you as a reader have access to pretty much every thought she has.

 Predictability is very difficult to eliminate in a story.
 You have to foreshadow without giving anything away.
 You also have to show growth within your characters without it being too obvious (growth has to seem natural).
 It is a skill that can only be learned over time.
 So, with time and more stories, I think Jane McGarry will be able to achieve a story that is not as predictable.